Nights-Software/ns-docs/resources/nightShifts.md

 ## Setting up your database tables (Dependency)

 We assume you have a database for your FiveM server.
-If you do not have one, contact your providers' documentation on how to get and build one.
+If you do not have one, contact your hosting providers' documentation on how to get and build one.
 This is a dependency for NS - MDT to work.

-1. You want to run the datatables.sql file from top to bottom as an SQL query.
+1. You want to run the datatables.sql file from top to bottom as an SQL query in your database.
 Not all databases allow a direct import.
 Make sure when you manually import the tables, to work from top-to-bottom.

 Example for ZAP-Hosting: [SQL File Import into FiveM Database - ZAP Hosting](https://zap-hosting.com/guides/docs/en/fivem_sql_file_import/#import-the-sql-file-into-the-fivem-database)